layer5io/istio-service-mesh-workshop/lab-1/README.md

 # Lab 1 - Download and deploy Istio resources

-Now that we have a Kubernetes cluster, we are ready to download and deploy Istio resources.
+Now that we have a Kubernetes cluster and Meshery, we are ready to download and deploy Istio resources.

 ## Steps